Palmöl Problem: Was du wissen solltest Skip to content

 • Palm kernel oil

-• Vegetable fat / vegetable oil
+• Vegetable fat/vegetable oil

 • Vegetable fat

-Name for palm oil on cosmetics:
+Names for palm oil on cosmetics:

 • Cetearyl / Cetyl